 We understand that consumers are migrating toward the online experience to interact not only with each other, but with brands through conversational commerce.
 But what exactly is conversational commerce and how does it drive brands to better connect with their customers?

 At its core, conversational commerce (or “c-commerce”) is the ability for companies to interact with customers through messaging apps, live chat or chatbots, and voice technology.
 According to Attentive, conversational commerce is defined by people-driven experiences and enhances the entire buying experience of the customer.
-C-commerce allows for awareness and discovery while allowing customers to ask questions, engage with customer service representatives, and have post-purchase conversations.
+C-commerce allows for awareness and discovery while enabling customers to ask questions, engage with customer service representatives, and have post-purchase conversations.

 For example, if a customer buys a product through a mobile app, API integrations now enable that retailer to reach out to the customer through messaging apps like Whatsapp or Facebook Messenger.
 They can answer questions, offer discounts on the next purchase, conduct user surveys and more.
 The ability to converse with customers at any point in the purchase process creates a personalized shopping experience and can greatly increase brand loyalty.